-- 1 Tree with multiple, highly suitable features capable of supporting larger roosts. - 1 Tree with definite potential, supporting fewer suitable features than Category 1 trees or capable of supporting roosts for single/low numbers of bats. - 2 Tree with no obvious potential for roosting bats although due to its size and maturity the tree may support some features with limited potential to support bats. - 3 Tree with no roosting potential.
+- 1\ Tree with multiple, highly suitable features capable of supporting larger roosts. - 1 Tree with definite potential, supporting fewer suitable features than Category 1\ trees or capable of supporting roosts for single/low numbers of bats. - 2 Tree with no obvious potential for roosting bats although due to its size and maturity the tree may support some features with limited potential to support bats. - 3 Tree with no roosting potential.

-Four trees are considered a Category 1.
-These are the two ivy covered ash trees and a holed dead limbed oak on the hedgerow east boundary as marked on the Site Map, and the ash tree on the opposite hedgerow.
-Each are suited to both bat and bird habitation.
-If these trees are not to be retained or are to be impacted by the development a Bat Emergence Survey will be necessary.
+One tree is considered to be a Category 1.
+This is the oak tree as marked on the Site Map with a hollow trunk, holes, splits & broken branches, and is suited to both bat and bird habitation.
+If this tree is not to be retained or is to be impacted by the development a Bat Survey will be necessary.